waveshareteam/12.48inch-e-paper/RaspberryPi/readme_EN.txt

                  Make DEBUG = -DDEBUG
              Using different libraries needs to be modified in the Makefile
                  # USELIB = USE_BCM2835_LIB
-                 USELIB = USE_WIRINGPI_LIB
+                 # USELIB = USE_WIRINGPI_LIB
+                 USELIB = USE_LGPIO_LIB
-                 # USELIB = USE_DEV_LIB
+                 # USELIB = USE_GPIOD_LIB
-             Note: USE_DEV_LIB is a read file IO control device, which is slow but does not require any libraries to be installed.
+             Note: USE_GPIOD_LIBis a read file IO control device, which is slow but does not require any libraries to be installed.
-             In this example, it is not recommended to use USE_DEV_LIB, and the analog SPI and file control IO port is extremely slow.
+             In this example, it is not recommended to use USE_GPIOD_LIBand the analog SPI and file control IO port is extremely slow.
     4. Run the demo routine
          Run: sudo ./epd